 We have a simple cancellation policy, in order to keep our admin costs down, and therefore our courses, workshops and events more affordable.

-In the unlikely circumstances that Call of the Page needs to cancel a course or event then the full course fee that has been paid to Call of the Page will be refunded in full.
+In the unlikely circumstances that Call of the Page needs to cancel a course or event then the course fee that has been paid to Call of the Page will be refunded in full.
 Alternatively if preferred the funds can be put towards other Call of the Page bookings.

 If you withdraw a booking, there are no cash refunds of places on courses, workshops or events.
-However, if you let us know one week ahead of the start date that you are going to be unable to attend, then you may book on a later course, workshop or event, for an administration fee of just £15, plus the difference in cost if you are booking on to a more expensive course, workshop or event.
+However, if you let us know at least one full week ahead of the start date that you are going to be unable to attend, then you may book on a later course, workshop or event, for an administration fee of just £15, plus the difference in cost if you are booking on to a more expensive course, workshop or event.
 If within a week of the start date or event date you have to withdraw, then at our discretion, depending on the nature of the event or course, and our ability to fill the space, we may be able to hold over your funds for using on a later Call of the Page course or event (with the £15 admin fee for rebooking applying), but if it is not possible to fill your space from a waiting list we will be unable to do this.

 Writing at Call of the Page is done in confidentiality.
-We do not share your work, notes, messages, drafts or personal stories with anyone outside the group you are participating in, except for appointees of Call of the Page where necessary to carry out our work (for instance administration of a course), unless it is with your express written permission.
+We do not share your work, notes, messages, drafts or personal stories with anyone outside the group you are participating in, except with appointees of Call of the Page where necessary to carry out our work (for instance administration of a course), unless it is with your express written permission.
 However, we may occasionally ask to use former students' work as examples, but would ask for your permission in writing first.

 By taking part, you agree to keep confidential within the group the work and personal stories of your fellow course and workshop participants.